-Antiques add story, character and create a sense of history in a home.
-Combining antiques from different periods and from countries makes for an interesting mix.
-It’s fun to give an antique new life with a fun fabric or repurpose it as something else.
+Antiques add story, character and create a sense of history.
+They can add unique charm and timeless elegance that modern furnishings often lack.
+Combining antiques from different periods and countries creates an interesting mix.
+It’s fun to give an antique new life with an interesting fabric or repurpose it as something else.
 A house filled with only antiques can make a room feel dowdy and museum like.
-Here are my five tips for decorating with antiques so your house doesn’t look “granny”.
+Here are my Five Simple Tips for Decorating and Enjoying Antiques so your house doesn’t look “granny”.

 MIX ANTIQUES AND MODERN

 This corner cupboard is American from the early 1800’s.
+It is filled with a mixture of American redware and some eastern European pieces.
 The wicker chairs are vintage.
 Mixing it up creates interest.
 The floor lamp is Mexican and the coffee table is contemporary.

 CHOOSE PIECES YOU LOVE

-Sadly we don’t need a thing (especially now that we are downsizing), but if we find a great accessory we snap them up!
-This vintage travelling trunk is a newish addition to our entry.
-I searched for one for years and finally came across this one.
+I searched for an antique wicker traveling trunk for years and finally came across this one.
+This is a vignette in my former entry.
 I love everything about this vignette.
-I have a live plant that is still alive (hip hip hooray).
 An antique bowl is filled with a collection of moss balls and some naturally shed antlers and horn.
 The mirror is not old or vintage.
-You can find similar traveling trunks on Ebay here
+You can find similar traveling trunks on Ebay here.
+We sold the mirror with the house, but i still own all the other treasures.

 CONSIDER FORM AND FUNCTION

-Antiques are often not very utilitarian.
+Antique pieces are often not very utilitarian.
 Many of the chests etc. just have a couple drawers and the top was meant to store blankets (hence the name blanket chest).
 It’s hard to find large dining or harvest tables.
 Many are too small or too big.
 Steve built our dining table over 30 years ago.
 The base is an old quilting frame and the top constructed by him.
-The chairs are fairly new (maybe 10 years ago).
-We had windsor chairs in here for years and finally had these built by our upholsterer, as they are much more comfortable.
+The chairs are fairly new (maybe 15 years ago).

 On the table an antique tray purchased in New England over 25 years ago.
 We talk about how accessories make an outfit.
 Collecting interesting accessories make a home.
 If you buy/collect what you love, you will always find a place for it.

-I had a cushion and pillows made for this antique bench in our family room to make it more comfortable and inviting.
+I had a cushion and pillows made for this antique bench in our primary bedroom to make it more comfortable and inviting.
+The bench on its own would not have been very comfortable.
+The botanicals are vintage and professionally framed but you can find similar options on Wayfair here.

-Thanks for reading my five tips for decorating with antiques.
+Thanks for reading five simple tips for decorating and enjoying antiques.
 You might also enjoy Ten Tips for Achieving Timeless Interiors ,Over 55 Decor, and Rethinking Your Space for the Way you live now.
-Most items in my home are one of a kind but you can check out my Shop My Home Page for items that are available.
+Most items in my home are one of a kind but you can check out my Shop My Home Page for items that are available or the link below:

 For more information on decorating with Antiques you might enjoy the articles below.

-Elle Decor How to Style Antiques and Vintage finds.
+Veranda How to Decorate with Antiques and Vintage Pieces.

 Have a Great day!